dmlc/xgboost/doc/tutorials/categorical.rst

 introduced by `[1] <#references>`__.
 The algorithm is used in decision trees for handling regression and binary classification tasks `[2] <#references>`__, later LightGBM `[3]
 <#references>`__ brought it to the context of gradient boosting trees and now is also
 adopted in XGBoost as an optional feature for handling categorical splits.
-During split finding, it first sort the gradient histogram to prepare the contiguous partitions then find the splits according to these sorted values.
-The found split is a partition of categories that solves the the grouping problem.
+More specifically, the proof by Fisher `[1] <#references>`__ states that, when trying to partition a set of discrete values into groups based on the distances between a measure of these values, one only needs to look at sorted partitions instead of enumerating all possible permutations.
+In the context of decision trees, the discrete values are categories, and the measure is the output leaf value.
+Intuitively, we want to group the categories that output similar leaf values.
+During split finding, we first sort the gradient histogram to prepare the contiguous partitions then enumerate the splits according to these sorted values.
 One of the related parameters for XGBoost is ``max_cat_to_one_hot``, which controls whether one-hot encoding or partitioning should be used for each feature, see :doc:`/parameter` for details.

 *************
 Miscellaneous